haenah/os-pa5/README.md

 * To make the problem easier, we assume a single-processor machine in this project.
 The ``CPUS`` variable that represents the number of CPUs in the target QEMU machine emulator is already set to 1 in the ``Makefile``.

-* Do not add any system calls.
+* Do not add any other system calls.

 * You only need to modify those files in the ``./kernel`` directory.
 Changes to other source code will be ignored during grading.